micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-So also when you see these signs, [^m]all taken together, coming to pass, you may know [^n]of a surety that He is near, at the very doors.
+So also when you see these signs, all taken together, coming to pass, you may know of a surety that He is near, at the very doors.